 To do this, we need to assume a causal model of the underlying processes, here shown in the form of a graphical network (Fig. 3).
-Nodes represent different sub-seasonal processes, and the arrows indicate causal relationships between them with arrows self-connecting to nodes representing the auto-dependence of that process.
+Nodes represent different sub-seasonal processes and the arrows indicate causal relationships between them, with arrows self-connecting a node representing auto-dependence of that process.
 This network can be interpreted as our attempt to summarize the large body of literature on the topic in the most parsimonious way, recognizing it as being prone to subjective judgement and only representing a reduced model of the underlying truth.

-A reduction in Barents and Kara sea ice concentrations in autumn and early winter is assumed to increase turbulent heat flux in this region, leading to enhanced sea level pressure over the Ural Mountain region (Ural-SLP), as shown by several studies (Kim et al., 2014; Kug et al., 2015).
-Via constructive interference with the climatological stationary wave, this enhances the vertical wave activity flux (vT) into the stratosphere, causing a weakening of the vortex (SPV) in winter (Kretschmer et al., 2016; Peings, 2019).
+A reduction in Barents and Kara sea ice concentrations in autumn and early winter ("BK-SIC") is assumed to increase turbulent heat-flux in this region, leading to enhanced sea level pressure over the Ural Mountain region ("Ural-SLP"), as shown by several studies (Kim et al., 2014; Kug et al., 2015).
+Via constructive interference with the climatological stationary wave this enhances the vertical wave activity flux ("vT") into the stratosphere causing a weakening of the vortex ("SPV") in winter (Kretschmer et al., 2016; Peings, 2019).
 However, Ural-SLP also affects BK-SIC (Blackport et al., 2019; Tyrlis et al., 2019), making it hard to isolate the signal emerging from sea ice alone.
-Further, tropical Pacific variability, e.g. in the form of the El Niño-Southern Oscillation or the Madden-Julian Oscillation (ENSO/MJO), can affect vT and thus the SPV via altered sea level pressure anomalies over the North Pacific (NP-SLP) (Domeisen et al., 2018).
-Furthermore, sea ice decline in the North Pacific (NP-SIC) has also been causally linked to lower NP-SLP and thus a strengthened SPV (Kug et al., 2015).
-As NP-SLP can also affect Ural-SLP via Rossby wave propagation, it confounds the analysis of the BK-SIC to
+Further, tropical Pacific variability, e.g. in the form of El Niño Southern Oscillation or the Madden-Julian Oscillation ("ENSO/MJO"), can affect vT and thus the SPV via altered sea level pressure anomalies over the North Pacific ("NP-SLP") (Domeisen et al., 2018).
+Furthermore, sea ice decline in the North Pacific ("NP-SIC") has also been causally linked to lower NP-SLP and thus a strengthened SPV (Kug et al., 2015).
+As NP-SLP can also affect Ural-SLP via Rossby wave propagation, it confounds the analysis of the BK-SIC to SPV pathway (Jiménez-Esteve & Domeisen, 2018; Warner et al., 2020).